Mark 13:14–23

 Even in unprecedented tribulation, God preserves His elect and Christ’s coming will not be secret.

-14 But when you see the abomination of desolation, spoken of by Daniel the prophet, standing where it ought not” (let the reader understand), “then let those who are in Judea flee to the mountains,
+14 So when you see the abomination of desolation standing where it should not be (let the reader understand), then let those who are in Judea flee to the mountains.

-16 Let him who is in the field not return back to take his cloak.
+16 And let no one in the field return for his cloak.

-18 Pray that your flight won’t be in the winter.
+18 Pray that this will not occur in the winter.

-19 For in those days there will be oppression, such as there has not been the like from the beginning of the creation which God created until now, and never will be.
+19 For those will be days of tribulation unseen from the beginning of God’s creation until now, and never to be seen again.

 Even in unprecedented tribulation, God preserves His elect and Christ’s coming will not be secret.